OCA/report-print-send/base_report_to_label_printer/README.rst

 Other credits
 -------------

-The migration of this module from 16.0 to 18.0 was financially supported
+The migration of this module from 16.0 to 18.0 and backport from 18.0 to 17.0 was financially supported by:
-by:

 -  Camptocamp.